H2 750 page

 Custom 5 clip postion, 5 angle needles for a much more exact fuel control.

 A large selection of Genuine Mikuni large round main jets.
 Sizes 102.5

 Stainless steel allen head float bowl screws.

 Kit also includes a list of problem areas associated with this bike and

 how to minimize these problems during the tuning process.

 Your Kawasaki H2 750 will never run better with the stock carbs because

-I have over a year in R&D on this kit.
+I have over 2 years in R&D on this kit.